 Thanks to one of my lovely online mentoree’s, I read an article in the NY Times that really struck a cord with me.
 I read it and knew I needed to share it’s message.
 As a creative individual it’s almost always hard to explain to people what you do for a living, especially when you are talking about measures of success.

 When I tell people that I am doing what I love and that I will NEVER go back to a 9-5 desk job, I get a bunch of confused faces…especially from the older generations.
 You get questions like, “what about your 401K” or “what do you do without health insurance?”.
-People are VERY concerned about these things and the finny thing is…I still have a growing 401K and my health insurance is better than ever.
+Well there are Beautician Insurance are available which guides in a very good manner.
+People are VERY concerned about these things and the funny thing is…I still have a growing 401K and my health insurance is better than ever; I can profess this with confidence because with what Marketreview.com has to say about health insurance, a growing 401k is a healthy sign of a good health insurance.
 I always opt for the best deals and my health insurance also provides critical illness cover on moneyexpert.com

 In this article, titled “I Want to Be a Millennial When I Retire” basically talks about doing what you love NOW, and not waiting until you are retired to seek out your dream living arrangement.
 When talking about measuring success, I loved with the article says “Maybe we need a word for “never having to sit in a meeting where someone reads long power point slides out loud.”
 I was like “YESSSS!!!”